KAUSTIKR/AI-Project/README.md

 4. Choosing the Next Song
 → Either pick the most probable one or sample based on the policy.
 → If real-time feedback is available (liked/skipped), the system can log new interactions and periodically fine-tune the models (online learning).

-### 7. Reward Propagation with Clustering

-#### 1. Clustering the Songs
-We grouped songs into clusters based on how similar they are by using K-Means on their 2D latent vectors.

-#### 2. Collecting Real Feedback for a Few Songs in Each Cluster
-From each cluster, we picked around 4 songs.
-For each of those songs, we record data:
-- How much of the song was played (percentage_listened, e.g., 0.64)
-- Whether the user liked it (liked, e.g., 0.9)
-- And we compute the reward.

-#### 3. Estimate Rewards for the Other Songs in the Cluster
-For each untested song within a cluster, we:
-- Calculated its distance to the cluster centroid using Euclidean distance:
-  `d = ∥latent_vector − centroid∥`
-  This distance indicates how similar the song is to the center of the cluster (and by extension, to the top-4 songs used for evaluation).
-- Normalized the distances so that the maximum distance within the cluster is scaled to 1.
-- Applied a decay function based on the normalized distance.
-Songs closer to the centroid receive rewards similar to the top-4 songs, while those farther away receive proportionally lower rewards.
-This allows the estimated reward to decrease smoothly with increasing distance.

 ---
 ## Songs in Gridworld Form